CUBRID/cubrid-manual/en/sql/dblink.rst

              ) A (parentid)
         GROUP BY A.parentid

-*   The SYSDATE function used in the table extension format (@server) is performed in the local DB, so caution is required if the time between servers is different.
+*   The SYSDATE function used in the table extension style (@server) is performed in the local DB, so caution is required if the time between servers is different.

     .. code-block:: sql